MicroStrategy/rest-api-docs/docs/common-workflows/manage-page-by-information.md

 }
 ```

-## Execute the Report and Fetch Data to Apply to the Page-By Information
+## Execute the report and fetch data to apply to the page-by information

 This workflow sample demonstrates how to execute a report by applying the page-by section provided by the API caller during execution.
 The assumption for this workflow is that the API caller is already aware of the existence of the objects on the page-by axis and their elements.